Affiliate links on Android Authority may earn us a commission. Learn more.

 Some of the common scenarios when you will find bypass charging the most useful are listed below:

-- Long and heavy gaming sessions: If you are planning on spending a few hours playing Fortnite or Call of Duty Mobile with your friends, Bypass Charging will help your phone maintain its temperatures better without actively discharging (or charging) your device.
+- Long and heavy gaming sessions: If you plan to spend a few hours playing Fortnite or Call of Duty Mobile with your friends, Bypass Charging will help your phone maintain its temperatures better without actively discharging (or charging) your device.

-- Using navigation: If you are on a long road trip with Google Maps running on your phone while it is being charged, you can make use of bypass charging to keep your phone temperature under control without completely discharging your device during the trip.
-Note that Samsung does not support the feature on non-game apps yet, so you can’t use this on Samsung phones just yet.
+- Using navigation: If you are on a long road trip with Google Maps running on your phone while it is being charged, you can use bypass charging to keep your phone temperature under control without completely discharging your device during the trip.
+Note that Samsung does not support the feature on non-game apps, so you can’t use this on Samsung phones just yet.

-- Docked use cases: If you are planning to make use of desktop mode fairly frequently, you can keep your phone’s battery in good shape with bypass charging.
-Note that Samsung does not support the feature on non-game apps yet, so you can’t use this on Samsung phones just yet.
+- Docked use cases: If you plan to use desktop mode fairly frequently, you can keep your phone’s battery in good shape with bypass charging.
+Note that Samsung does not support the feature on non-game apps, so you can’t use this on Samsung phones just yet.

 How is bypass charging different from Charging Limits?